-Jelly Bean up to 25 percent in latest Android distribution numbersAlex Wagner - Deputy Managing Editor, News Desk
+Jelly Bean up to 25 percent in latest Android distribution numbersAlex Wagner - Editorial Director of News and Content

 New month, new Android version distribution numbers.
 Google just updated the Android platform version stats on its developer website, offering a peek at just how much use each version of Android has been getting lately.
 El Goog also revealed that it gathered this new data differently than it has in the past.
 Previously, the company just looked at the different devices that checked in with Google's servers.
 Now Google collects its data by observing every device that accesses the Google Play Store in the 14 days prior to the posting of its new chart, which it says provides a more accurate reflection of users that are engaged in the Android ecosystem.

 So how did the Android dessert world look in the two weeks leading up to April 2?
 Well, Android 4.1/4.2 Jelly Bean saw some nice gains, with version 4.1 growing 8.1 percent from last month and version 4.2 gaining 0.4 percent market share.
 That leaves Jelly Bean with a total market share of 25 percent.
 Android 4.0 Ice Cream Sandwich grew just 0.7 percent to finish the two-week period at 29.3 percent.
 Moving on down a major version, it looks like Android 3.1 Honeycomb is no more, with Android 3.2 Honeycomb being the only 3.x version on this new chart.
 Android 3.2 was present on just 0.2 percent of all hardware accessing the Play Store during the observation period.